SallaApp/twilight-vscode-extension/README.md

 # ✨ Introduction

-Twilight VS Code Extension contains a set of Code Snippets for the Twilight Web Components, as it provides autocomplete and intellisense when working in Visual Studio Code.
+Twilight VS Code Extension contains a set of featuers for the Twilight Web Components, as it provides autocomplete, Snippets and intellisense when working in Visual Studio Code.

 ![GIF]()